mps-youtube/yewtube/README.rst

 Specifying Ranges
 ~~~~~~~~~~~~~~~~~

-When selecting songs for playback, removing or adding you can use ``5-`` to
+When selecting items for playback, removing or adding you can use ``5-`` to
 select items 5 upward and ``-5`` to select up to item 5.
 This can be included
 with other choices so for example: ``5,3,7-,-2``.
 You can also use spaces
 instead of commas eg. ``5 3 7- -2``.